Citation, DOI, disclosures and article data

-Chondromalacia patellae refers to softening and degeneration of the articular hyaline cartilage of the patella and is a frequent cause of anterior knee pain.
+Chondromalacia patellae refers to softening and degeneration of the articular hyaline cartilage of the patella that articulates with the trochlear groove of the femur and is a frequent cause of anterior knee pain.

 Tends to occur in young adults.
 There is a recognized female predilection.